RWA Appraisals can help you remove your Private Mortgage Insurance

-When getting a mortgage, a 20% down payment is usually the standard.
-The lender's risk is often only the remainder between the home value and the sum remaining on the loan, so the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and typical value fluctuations in the event a borrower defaults.
+A 20% down payment is typically the standard when getting a mortgage.
+The lender's liability is generally only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice buffer against the costs of foreclosure, selling the home again, and regular value fluctuations in the event a purchaser defaults.

-PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and many times isn't even tax deductible.
-Unlike a piggyback loan where the lender takes in all the damages, PMI is profitable for the lender because they obtain the money, and they get the money if the borrower is unable to pay.
+PMI can be costly to a borrower in that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible.
+It's money-making for the lender because they acquire the money, and they get paid if the borrower is unable to pay, contradictory to a piggyback loan where the lender takes in all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law states that, upon request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.
-So, savvy home owners can get off the hook ahead of time.
+The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+The law stipulates that, upon request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
+So, keen homeowners can get off the hook a little early.

-It can take countless years to get to the point where the principal is only 20% of the original amount of the loan, so it's necessary to know how your home has increased in value.
-After all, every bit of appreciation you've acquired over the years counts towards abolishing PMI.
-So why pay it after the balance of your loan has dropped below the 80% threshold?
-Despite the fact that nationwide trends signify decreasing home values, understand that real estate is local.
-Your neighborhood might not be heeding the national trends and/or your home may have acquired equity before things settled down.
+Considering it can take many years to reach the point where the principal is just 20% of the initial loan amount, it's essential to know how your home has increased in value.
+After all, any appreciation you've gained over time counts towards removing PMI.
+So why should you pay it after your loan balance has fallen below the 80% mark?
+Your neighborhood might not be reflecting the national trends and/or your home might have secured equity before things simmered down, so even when nationwide trends forecast declining home values, you should realize that real estate is local.

-The hardest thing for most homeowners to know is just when their home's equity goes over the 20% point.
-A certified, licensed real estate appraiser can surely help.
-It is an appraiser's job to understand the market dynamics of their area.
-At RWA Appraisals, we're experts at recognizing value trends in Port Orchard, Kitsap County and surrounding areas, and we know when property values have risen or declined.
-When faced with data from an appraiser, the mortgage company will generally do away with the PMI with little anxiety.
-At which time, the home owner can relish the savings from that point on.
+The hardest thing for many homeowners to understand is just when their home's equity goes over the 20% point.
+An accredited, licensed real estate appraiser can surely help.
+As appraisers, it's our job to recognize the market dynamics of our area.
+At RWA Appraisals, we know when property values have risen or declined.
+We're masters at determining value trends in Port Orchard, Kitsap County and surrounding areas.
+When faced with figures from an appraiser, the mortgage company will often cancel the PMI with little anxiety.
+At which time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: